 Social Media Collective @ Microsoft Research

 Since January 2018, I have been working full-time as the Research Assistant to the Social Media Collective at Microsoft Research where I am supervised by Nancy Baym, Tarleton Gillespie, and Mary L. Gray.
 Among many other duties, I have worked on multiple book projects and academic articles at various stages of production, developed literature reviews on a wide range of social media and society topics, and collaborated with researchers and professionals in numerous divisions at Microsoft.

 LGBTQ Video Game Archive

-I have previously worked as an undergraduate RA and now remain an on-going collaborator and co-author, having previously been an undergraduate research assistant, on the LGBTQ Video Game Archive project directed by Dr. Adrienne Shaw.
+I am an on-going collaborator and co-author, having previously been an undergraduate research assistant, on the LGBTQ Video Game Archive project directed by Dr. Adrienne Shaw.
 We have been collecting and synthesizing information on all available LGBTQ/Queer content in digital games from the 1980s to present day.
 The archive is intended to be a resource for scholars, journalists, critics, and all others interested in the history of LGBT/Queer content in video games.

 Looking for Queer History in Digital Games